mikependon/RepoDB/RepoDb.Docs/limitations.md

 We are frank and direct on our intention to the .NET community.
 RepoDb is a micro-ORM that you may consider have some advance features built from advance concepts/thingking.
 But, on top of these things, we are also having some limitations that may not work at all use-cases.

-This page may not be the source of truth of all as the other use-cases may not yet discovered.
-We will update this page to futher once we gathered the use-cases that are not supported.
+**Disclaimer:** This page may not be the source of truth (as of writing this) as the other use-cases may not yet discovered.
+We will update this page even futher once we gathered the use-cases that cannot be supported.
 This page will also answer some of the FAQs towards this library.

 ## Support to JOIN Query

 We understand the reality that without having a support to JOIN Query will somehow eliminate the coccepts of ORM in the library.
 The correct term maybe is Object-Mapper (OM) library, rather than Object/Relational Mapper (ORM) library.
-Though we consider RepoDb as ORM due to the fact of its flexible feature.
-We tend to leave to the users how do they will implement the JOIN Query on their own perusal.
+Though we consider RepoDb as ORM due to the fact of its flexible features.
+We tend to leave to the users on how will they implement the JOIN Query, on their own perusal.

-We see that 99% of the problems of the RDBMS data providers are managing relationships.
+We see that 99% of the problems of the RDBMS data providers are managing the relationships.
 These includes the constraints, delegations, cascading and many more.
-To maintain the robustness of the library and put the control to the users when doing the things, we purposely not support this feature "for now", up until we have a much better way of doing it ahead of any other existing libraries.
+To maintain the robustness of the library and put the control to the users when doing the things, we purposely not support this feature (for now), up until we have a much better way of doing it ahead of any other existing libraries.

 **Example**